spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 cover the full wavelength range of NIRSPEC the option ALL can be used (provided the exposures in the association table contain all the filters).
 The user can supply a comma separated string containing the filters to use.

-* ``weighting ['string]``

-This is the type of weighting to use when combining point cloud fluxes to represent the spaxel flux.
-This option is for MIRI data and the only valid values are STANDARD and MIRPSF.
-This parameter defines how the distances between the point cloud members and spaxel centers are determined.
-The default value is STANDARD and the distances are determined in the cube output coordinate system.
-If this paramter is set to MIRIPSF then the distances are determined in the alpha-beta coordinate system of the point cloud member and are normalized by the PSF and LSF.
-The only valid method for NIRSPEC data is STANDARD.

 * ``--scale1 #``

-Where the #  is the  size of the output cube's sample size in the naxis1 dimentsion.
+Where the #  is the  size of the output cube's sample size in the naxis1 dimension.

 * ``--scale2 #``